egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 In this example I will intercept DNS and send it to HTTPS-DNS-proxy which is already running on my router.

 ### Add HTTPS-DNS-proxy instance to Cloudflare
-For this I add another HTTPS-DNS-proxy instance to Cloudflare As the queries are coming from my lan/wifi this instance has to listen on the routers IP address instead of the local interface (127.0.0.1)
+Add another HTTPS-DNS-proxy instance to Cloudflare to be used for the PBR DNS policy.
+As the queries are coming from my lan/wifi this instance has to listen on the routers IP address instead of the local interface (127.0.0.1)
 My routers address is 192.168.9.1 but adapt it to your own routers address:
 ```